SSAFA Volunteer Knowledgebase

 If you think that your check is likely to return information, please arrange a confidential conversation to discuss this further, or email [email protected].

-SSAFA treats all volunteer applicants fairly.
-If you have a criminal record, it won't necessarily stop you from becoming a volunteer.
+SSAFA treats all Volunteer applicants fairly.
+If you have a criminal record, it won't necessarily stop you from becoming a Volunteer.
 We’ll consider each person’s circumstances individually.

 Next Article Vetting Guidance